Position: Director of Sports Medicine

 Hometown: Orlando, FL

-Amanda Robinson joined the Florida State Athletic Department in July 2012 and recently completed her first season with the men’s basketball team as a certified athletic trainer.
+Amanda Robinson joined the Florida State Athletic Department in July 2012 as a certified athletic trainer and has worked with the men’s basketball team since 2016.

 Prior to working with the men’s basketball team, Amanda served four seasons with Florida State’s women’s volleyball and women’s golf teams.
 During her time with women’s volleyball, the Seminoles earned an ACC championship title, made four NCAA tournament appearances, and debuted in back-to-back NCAA quarterfinal appearances in 2013 and 2014.
 Amanda also assisted the women’s golf team to three NCAA Championship tournament appearances and multiple individual and team tournament wins.